Questions and Replies between Tang Taizong and Li Weigong: Evidence of Forgery

-Most available data points to a composition date in the North Song dynasty (960–1127).
+Most available data points to a composition date in the Northern Song dynasty (960–1127).
 Bibliographies from the Tang and Song dynasties contain references to seven other works attributed to Li Jing, but no reference to Questions and Replies.
-A major work (the "Dong Tian") completed in the eighth century AD quotes Li Jing extensively, but never once mentions "Questions and Replies".
-Because of the lack of earlier reference to Questions and Replies, and because of references from some Northern Songs scholars claiming to have seen drafts of Questions and Replies by a contemporary military scholar named "Yuan Yi", many scholars believed that Questions and Replies was forged by Yuan Yi in the early Song dynasty.
+A major work (the "Dong Tian"), completed in the eighth century AD, quotes Li Jing extensively, but never once mentions "Questions and Replies".
+Because of the lack of earlier reference to Questions and Replies, and because of references from some Northern Songs' scholars claiming to have seen drafts of Questions and Replies by a contemporary military scholar named "Yuan Yi", many scholars believed that Questions and Replies was forged by Yuan Yi in the early Song dynasty.
 If Questions and Replies was created by Yuan Yi, it is not clear if the military theories found in Questions and Replies are actually the opinions of Li Jing, taken from other sources and compiled by Yuan Yi to form the present text, or if they are Yuan Yi's original thoughts, using the veneer of Li Jing's speech in order to promote the acceptance of his theories.

 Evidence of Authenticity

 There is some evidence discrediting the theory that Yuan Yi forged the text.
-Previous to the compilation of the Seven Military Classics, the Song Emperor Shenzong (r.1068-1085) ordered the study and exegesis of a "Li Jing Bing Fa" ("Li Jing's Military Methods").
+Previous to the compilation of the Seven Military Classics, the Song Emperor Shenzong (r.
+1068–1085) ordered the study and exegesis of a "Li Jing Bing Fa" ("Li Jing's Military Methods").
 Assuming that this Li Jing Bing Fa was an edition of Questions and Replies, the existence of the book precedes the supposed date of Yuan Yi's forgery by ten years.
 Skepticism that every living general and military scholar could have been deceived by a very recent forgery also fails to support the theory that Questions and Replies was forged by Yuan Yi.